Description

 - In a medium bowl, whisk together the flour, baking powder, baking soda, cornstarch, and salt.
 Set aside.

 - Add the dry ingredients to the bowl with the wet ingredients and beat on low speed until mostly incorporated, then increase to medium-high speed and beat until completely combined.
-The dough is thick and creamy.
+The dough is thick and sticky.
 Finally, beat in the rainbow sprinkles.

-- Press the cookie dough evenly into the prepared baking pan.
-Bake for 25–26 minutes or until very lightly browned around the edges.
+- Bake for 25–26 minutes or until very lightly browned around the edges.
 The center will still look very soft, that’s OK; the bars will continue to set as they cool.
-Allow the bars to cool completely in the pan set on a cooling rack.
-The center will slightly sink—that’s expected.
+Do not over-bake.

 - Make the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
 Add confectioners’ sugar, cream, and vanilla extract and beat on low speed for 30 seconds, then increase to medium-high speed and beat for 3 full minutes.
 Stop the mixer and scrape down the sides of the bowl as needed.
 Add more confectioners’ sugar if frosting is too thin or more cream if frosting is too thick.
 Taste; beat in a pinch of salt if the frosting is too sweet.
 Beat in food coloring, if using.